-Marc Blaustein is a creative director and graphic designer based in New York.
-Through strategic problem solving and close collaborations with clients, Marc develops smart, people-focused design and branding solutions.
+Marc Blaustein is a hands-on creative director and graphic designer based in New York.
+Through strategic problem solving and close collaborations with clients, he develops smart, people-focused design and branding solutions.

 Concentrating on digital, environmental, and print media, projects range from exhibition graphic design to corporate identity; multimedia campaigns to annual reports; limited edition books to the Web.

 Marc’s work has been represented at the Cooper-Hewitt National Design Museum and the Walker Arts Center, among others.
 His award-winning projects have been featured in design books and publications including Print, Communication Arts, HOW, The New York Times, the Wall Street Journal, and the Brand New design website.

 Marc served on the Board of the Type Directors Club and has juried design competitions including AIGA’s 50 Books/50 Covers.
-He has taught at Parsons School of Design and has guest lectured at the School of Visual Arts in NYC and for MaxSine Schools in China.
+He has taught at Parsons School of Design and guest lectured at the School of Visual Arts in NYC and for MaxSine Schools in China.
 Marc was interviewed for STEP magazine and has been among Graphic Design USA’s “People To Watch.”
 He is a graduate of the Cooper Union School of Art, New York, and Middlesex University, London.